 3. Genetic selection

 Corals have been around for 500 million years (for comparison, humans have been here for only 2 million).
 So within their DNA they have the tools to deal with change — just not as quickly as it's happening now.
-So scientists have been going to areas where corals have been subjected to abuse — like Oahu, where some corals survived raw sewage being dumped on them, or Australia, with the aforementioned mass-bleaching events — and collecting samples of what's left.
-These corals have the most resilient genes for the coming environmental stressors, so if humans can give a hard push to evolution by propagating these tough corals, it could save the species.
+So scientists have been going to areas where corals have been subjected to abuse — like Oahu, where some corals survived raw sewage being dumped on them, or Australia, with the aforementioned mass-bleaching events, or even the Red Sea, where corals survive high temperatures — and collecting samples of what's left.

 4. Adding electricity